core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 This specification makes use of the following terminology:

-* Data node: A node in the YANG schema that can be instantiated in a Datastore.
+* Data node: A node in the YANG schema that can be instantiated in a datastore.
 One of container, leaf, leaf-list, list, or anyxml.

 * Child data node: A data node defined within a container or a list is a child